“So, you know how I said you were crazy that time?”

 It took more like seven minutes, and when he got there John was glad to see a black-and-white and an EMT sitting with Matt (a little older, still wearing flannel and Converse with his hair well past his collar) on the stoop in the increasing pinkish-gray light.
 He pulled up at the curb, pinched the bridge of his nose again because seriously, five in the morning, and got out, closing the door with a thump and sticking his hands in the pockets of his jacket.
 “Kid, what are you even doing?” he asked as he approached.

 Matt shrugged one shoulder, then winced as the EMT, a young guy with a shaved head and hipster glasses that John didn’t know, probed at the edge of a welling hole in the meat of his left shoulder.
 “Not letting me take him in, is what,” the EMT said.
-He shone a flashlight on the wound and daubed at the blood, the probed around it it with the tweezer things.
+He shone a flashlight on the wound and daubed at the blood, then probed around in it with the tweezer things.
 Bleh.
 John averted his gaze.

 Matt gave John a slightly-glassy look.
 “John, why did I think this was a good idea?”